iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#089] [Breaking] A.R.C. backend system administrator Simon Jackson taken into custody by the Administration Bureau as prime suspect of recent incidents.md

 **fotoistruth**<br>
 You never know the true side of a person until you see it.
 If not for Sis Vicky, we would all definitely still be in the dark.<br>
-Top-level journalism is a necessary part of a developed society after all
+Top\-level journalism is a necessary part of a developed society after all

 **Nyd_Ans**<br>
-Such a world-class scandal at the very start of this century...
+Such a world\-class scandal at the very start of this century...
 We need to lock terrorist like him up ASAP

 **888fans**<br>
 Great job. the internet can finally return to its peaceful days